 4. Pricing Policy Violations

-To foster trust among customers should any product be found priced much lower on a different platform, Amazon could cancel orders or deactivate the listing.
+To foster trust among customers, if any product is found priced much lower on another platform, Amazon could cancel orders or deactivate the listing.
 Amazon enforces those policies strictly.

 5. Shipping & Fulfillment Issues

 For FBM sellers, if an item is out of stock or shipping is delayed, Amazon may cancel the order.
-Even FBA sellers aren’t immune—inventory discrepancies in Amazon’s fulfillment centers can lead to unexpected cancellations.
+Even FBA sellers aren’t immune, as inventory discrepancies in Amazon’s fulfillment centers can lead to unexpected cancellations.

 6. Amazon Suspects Fraud or Policy Violations